Master by coursework

 Refer to 'Alternative exits' entry below for further requirements and details.

-The Master of Clinical Research Methods is offered by Monash University's School of Public Health and Preventive Medicine.
+The Master of Clinical Research is offered by Monash University's School of Public Health and Preventive Medicine.
 It is the only one of its kind in Victoria and facilitates the development of a range of analytical and communication skills necessary to work in the broad domain of clinical research and practice.

 The course enables you to develop a detailed understanding of biostatistics, epidemiology, data management, clinical trials, clinical measurement, ethical practice, systematic reviews and meta-analysis, and critical appraisal of the scientific literature for application in research and clinical practice.